Nick Offerman: Marriage

 Offerman married actress Megan Mullally on September 20, 2003.
-They met while co-starring in the play The Berlin Circle with the Evidence Room Theatre Company in the summer of 2000.
-They have worked together on series and films such as Will & Grace, Parks and Recreation, The Kings of Summer, Smashed, Hotel Transylvania 2, Bob's Burgers, You, Me and the Apocalypse, The Great North and The Umbrella Academy.
+They met while they were in the play The Berlin Circle with the Evidence Room Theatre Company in the summer of 2000.
+They have worked together on series and films such as Will & Grace, Parks and Recreation, Stealing Harvard, The Kings of Summer, Smashed, Hotel Transylvania 2, Bob's Burgers, You, Me and the Apocalypse, The Great North and The Umbrella Academy.
 They began a live comedy tour in 2016, the theme of which was their sex life.
 In 2019, they started In Bed with Nick and Megan, a podcast discussing their personal lives while interviewing guests.

 Politics

 When asked whether he is a libertarian like his character Ron Swanson, Offerman said in 2017, "While I admire the philosophy of the libertarian mindset, I think it's proven to be ineffectual in actual governance.
 So no, I'm not.
 I'm a free-thinking American."
 He described Donald Trump as racist and sexist during the 2016 U.S. presidential election, but also mocked Trump's opponent Hillary Clinton for her private email controversy.
 Upon voting in the 2020 Democratic Party presidential primaries, he tweeted a photo of himself with an "I Voted" sticker, adding the caption "#VoteWarren" in reference to Democratic presidential candidate Elizabeth Warren.
 That year, he also tweeted his support for Democratic candidate Charles Booker in the U.S. Senate Democratic primary in Kentucky.

-Although some political commentators likened Offerman's depiction of the US President in Civil War to Donald Trump, Offerman denied that his performance was based on Trump and argued that politics did not serve as an influence on the film.
+Although some political commentators likened Offerman's depiction of the U.S. President in Civil War to Donald Trump, Offerman denied that his performance was based on Trump and argued that politics did not serve as an influence on the film.
 In an April 2024 GQ interview, Offerman described himself as "progressive", but also "conservative in many ways".
 In the same interview, he said he believes the "semantics" of the political spectrum "have lost their meaning."
-On August 27, 2024, he endorsed Kamala Harris for the 2024 presidential election with a song titled "Proud to Be a Kamala Man" a parody of "God Bless the USA" by Lee Greenwood.
+On August 27, 2024, he endorsed Kamala Harris for the 2024 presidential election with a song titled "Proud to Be a Kamala Man", a parody of "God Bless the U.S.A." by Lee Greenwood.